unhuman/couchbaseUI/README.md

 If you like this, please email unhumansoftware@gmail.com to let us know!
 And, if you really want to be nice, you can PayPal a donation, but it's not expected.
+Better yet, let me know you've made a donation to a food bank.